jenetics/jenetics/PROBLEM_SOLVING.md

 # Optimizing with Jenetics

-Jenetics is a library which allows to solve optimization problems using metaheuristic methods.
+Jenetics is a library that allows to solve optimization problems using metaheuristic methods.

 > In computer science and mathematical optimization, a metaheuristic is a higher-level procedure or heuristic designed to find, generate, tune, or select a heuristic (partial search algorithm) that may provide a sufficiently good solution to an optimization problem or a machine learning problem, especially with incomplete or imperfect information or limited computation capacity.
 >
 > [_Wikipedia_: Metaheuristic](https://en.wikipedia.org/wiki/Metaheuristic)

 Trying to solve a non-trivial optimization problem, one might be overwhelmed by the problem itself **and** the _correct_ usage of the Jenetics library.
 This might be the case when one is not familiar with Metaheuristics in general, or the field of Evolutionary algorithms in particular.
-The following will give a simple _methodology_ when developing optimization algorithms with Jenetics.
+The following will give a simple _methodology_ and tips when developing optimization algorithms with Jenetics.

-Before describing one best practise when implementing an optimization algorithms with Jenetics, we should recap what an optimization problem actually is.
+Before describing one best practice when implementing an optimization algorithms with Jenetics, we should recap what an optimization problem actually is.

 > In mathematics, engineering, computer science and economics, an optimization problem is the problem of finding the best solution from all feasible solutions.
 >
 > [_Wikipedia_: Optimization problem](https://en.wikipedia.org/wiki/Optimization_problem)

-A graphical representation of an optimization problem is shown in the diagram above.
+A graphical representation of an optimization problem is shown in the diagram below.

 ![SVG Image](jenetics.doc/src/main/resources/graphic/OptimizationProblem.svg)